-What do Christians think about sex before marriage?
+What do Christians think about sex outside of marriage?

 Respondents strongly believe that sex belongs only in marriage, whether or not they find it difficult to live by (78%).
 Only 15% thought it OK to have sex before marriage and the majority of those only in loving and committed relationships.